 Your Scottish Highlands Itinerary

-This tour will bring you from either Edinburgh or Glasgow up into the Highlands for either 2, 3, or 4 days.
+This itinerary of Scotland will bring you from either Edinburgh or Glasgow up into the Highlands for either 2, 3, or 4 days.
 If you only have 2 days, you will have to skip days 2 and 4, but it'll still be an amazing adventure!
+While we found decent value with the Edinburgh Hop-On Hop-Off Sightseeing and Glasgow Hop-On Hop-Off Sightseeing passes, we felt that the highlands tour groups were advertising one price but then charging double in the end - so we made our own self-guided tour.
 This self-guided tour may be the highlight of your Scotland trip, but it won't cost you an arm and a leg as you don't have to pay those outlandish tour fees that seem to only keep going up (we tried to book one that was advertised as a 2-day Highlands tour starting at £82 per person, but it ended up being over £166 per person when all the non-included things were added in - and that still didn't include food or beverage!).
 Most of the things you'll see and do on this trip will be free or inexpensive.
 So, get ready to save a ton of money and still see and do all of the best that the highlands have to offer!

 Day 1 - Western Highlands